 Travel & Transportation

 Road Conditions and Safety: Road conditions in the United Kingdom can differ significantly from those in the United States.
 UK penalties for driving under the influence of alcohol or drugs are stiff and often result in prison sentences.

-- In contrast to United States, UK traffic moves on the left.
+- In contrast to the United States, UK traffic drives on the left.
 Read the Highway Code before driving.

 - Emergency call boxes (orange telephone booths with “SOS” printed on them) are found at half-mile intervals along motorways.
 White and blue poles point in the direction of the nearest call box.
 Call boxes dial directly to a motorway center.
 Use these phones rather than a personal cell phone, because motorway center personnel will immediately know your exact location.

-- Be aware pedestrians generally do not have the right of way and should not expect vehicles to stop for them.
+- Generally, pedestrians do not have the right of way and should not expect vehicles to stop for them.

-Many U.S. citizen pedestrians are injured, some fatally, every year in the United Kingdom because they forget that oncoming traffic approaches from the opposite direction than in the United States.
-You should exercise extra care when crossing streets; remember to remain alert and look both ways before stepping into the street.
+Many U.S. citizen pedestrians are injured, some fatally, every year in the United Kingdom, because they forget that oncoming traffic approaches from the opposite direction than in the United States.
+Exercise extra care when crossing streets; remain alert and look both ways before stepping into the street.

 - The speed limit on highways/motorways in the United Kingdom is 70 mph.

 - In Central London, a congestion charge is levied on all drivers who pass through the zone.
 You will be fined or arrested if you do not pay the charge.
-See Transport for London for more information.
+See Transport for London for more information about driving in London.